Skip to main content

 General Insurance

-The best option for funding rehab is by using private insurance.
+The best option for funding for rehab is by using private insurance.
 This is insurance obtained through the marketplace, work, or through the parents of a dependent child.
 Private insurance is usually paid for either out of pocket or through a job.
 These companies providing coverage generally have coverage for the treatment of drug and alcohol addiction, as it is a chronic and relapsing condition.
 Private insurance generally has a greater scope of coverage versus state insurance policies.
 Because it is privately paid for, and not given free from the state, private insurance will usually cover a grand scope of things, with minimal financial responsibility.
 Outside of deductibles and out-of-pocket maximums, private insurance will usually cover most if not all the cost of funding rehab.

 Using insurance for funding rehab can ease the financial burden and usually requires less of a waiting period so those who are struggling can get help quickly.
 Understanding the full scope of insurance coverage can help individuals to get the help they need.
 The best way to know the details of coverage is to ask.
 Either calling the insurance and getting details, or reaching out to a rehab can answer questions regarding the details.
 Rehab facilities do what is known as verification of benefits, meaning they call and get specific coverage details and can relay the information.
 This can help clear up any confusion, as well as give specific details of any given plan as they vary across the board.
 Reach out to get specifics and begin getting this necessary help.